BE THE BEST

 The British Army is at the forefront of equal pay, with men and women on the same payscale.
 It's not just in the pay packet that women are equal.
 They are also treated with the same respect as their male colleagues.

-The Army is recognised as being a good employer for women, having been awarded a place in The Times Top 50 Employers for Women 2017,
+The Army is recognised as being a good employer for women, having been awarded a place in The Times Top 50 Employers for Women 2017, and winning a Workplace Gender Equality Award from Business in the Community.

 Pay and promotion